Gilmok/U4Rando/README.md

   - You can now include the dungeon stones in item randomization.

 New in ver 1.31:
-- The source of the Neagate bug has been found and eliminated
+- The source of the Negate bug has been found and eliminated
 - The source of the forest walk bug has been found and eliminated
 - You can now randomize all of your virtues to distinct, random values (rather than have all of them at the same value)
 - Updated UI suggests Beginner, Intermediate, Advanced, and Finalist flags (much like Zelda 2 randomizer)